Vonage/vonage-firebase-extensions/video-express/PREINSTALL.md

 Use this extension to quickly add multiparty video chats to your application using the [Vonage Video Express](https://tokbox.com/developer/video-express/).

-This extension will create rooms `/rooms/{roomId}` in Firestore and with Functions, generate credentials needed to participate in the video chats.
+This extension will create rooms `/rooms/{roomId}` in Cloud Firestore and with Cloud Functions, generate credentials needed to participate in the video chats.

 ### Things you will need:

-- Firebase [Functions] and [Firestore](https://firebase.google.com/docs/firestore/quickstart) must be enabled in your project's console.
+- Firebase [Cloud Functions](https://console.firebase.google.com/project/_/functions) and [Cloud Firestore](https://console.firebase.google.com/project/_/firestore) must be enabled in your project's console.
 The extension will need these to function properly.

 - a Vonage Video Account.
 If you don't have one, you can sign up at the [Video API Dashboard](https://tokbox.com/account).